dane0305/gameOfLife/README.md

 The module `gameOfLife` has the functions `runGame`, `printGrid`, `continueGame`, `nextGeneration`, `initializeGrid` and `startGame`.
 The only funtion that has to be called is `runGame`.
 The test file tests the functions `continueGame`, `nextGeneration` and `initializeGrid`.
+The file configurations contains all the patterns that can be used in the generation of the initial grid, also you can change the default rows and columns.
+This file is in format json.